 I knew that I wanted to tell stories when I was a teenager.
 I had always enjoyed writing short, fictional stories in grade school, middle and high school, but later in high school I discovered journalism.

-I can picture the moment in my mind’s eye: I was sitting at our kitchen table, working on something (maybe homework), and NPR was playing on the boombox on the windowsill behind me.
+I can picture the moment in my mind’s eye: I was sitting at our kitchen table, working on something (probably homework), and NPR was playing on the boombox on the windowsill behind me.
 I heard a story that made me stop what I was doing and just listen to it unfold.
 Many years later, I still remember how this story made me feel.
 I laughed.
 I cried.
 And I felt like I learned something after hearing that story.
-I knew that was an experience I wanted to create for other people through my own storytelling.
+I knew that was an experience I wanted to create for others through my own storytelling.

-The untold history of Mother’s Day:
+The Untold History of Mother’s Day

 These are a few television stories I reported on for West Virginia Public Television: